The Endless Diet Chase

 From Director of Health Alex Maples

-Over the last decade I’ve searched high and low for the “perfect” diet.
-From strict veganism to eating like a carnivore and many things in between.
-Trying to find something that would finally make keeping the weight off easy.
+Over the last decade I’ve searched high and low for the “perfect” diet – from strict veganism to eating like a carnivore and many things in between – trying to find something that would finally make keeping the weight off easy.
 I failed time and time again.
-Each time I tried one of these diets, with all of their specific rules and their good food/bad food paradigms, I would have success at first.
-But then, I’d ultimately find a way to regress back to my old ways.
-So why did this pattern continue even through these different approaches?
+Each of these diets, with all of their specific rules and their good food/bad food paradigms, worked at first.
+But then I’d ultimately find a way to regress back to my old ways.
+Why did this pattern continue even as my approach changed?

-All diets work the same way.
-They restrict your options with the intent of limiting the amount of calories you consume.
-For some people this can work really well.
-For others, like myself, it works for a while.
-Until we figure out how to circumvent the system.
+All diets work the same way: They restrict your options with the intent of limiting the amount of calories you consume.
+For some people, this works really well.
+For others, like me, it works for a while – until we figure out how to circumvent the system.

 The Vegetarian High

 The first diet I identified with was vegetarianism.
 It spoke to my young, idealistic self.
 “I can eat in a way that creates less suffering in the world?
 Plus all these crunchy chicks think it’s cool?
 I’m in!”
 This was the diet that helped me drop from 350 pounds down to 185.
 Pretty incredible results right?
-Well, yeah, but it’s worth mentioning that during this time I went from being unable to jog for more than 10 seconds at a time to competing in triathlons and spending 20 hours a week either running, swimming, or biking.
+Well, yeah.
+But it’s worth mentioning that during this time I also went from being unable to jog for more than 10 seconds to competing in triathlons and spending 20 hours a week running, swimming, or biking.
 With that level of activity, I likely would have lost weight with any reasonable dietary approach.

-The thing is, I was just following the rules of the vegetarian diet: no meat.
-That left everything else on the table and, seeing as I was burning an absurd amount of calories from all of the activity I was doing (and I spent so much time training I didn’t have time to eat all that often), I lost weight – a lot of it.
+The thing is, I was just following the rules: no meat.
+That left everything else on the table and, seeing as I was burning an absurd amount of calories (and spending so much time training I didn’t have time to eat all that often), I lost weight – a lot of it.

 The Protein Awakening

 Even though I had success, my approach was fundamentally flawed.
-I would ride my bike 10 miles to a friend’s house for a party, drink a bunch of beer, and then ride back, stopping at a gas station for a couple of Clif bars on the way home.
+I would ride my bike 10 miles to a friend’s party, drink a bunch of beer, and then ride back, stopping at a gas station for a couple of Clif Bars on the way home.
 I never even thought about protein.
 No wonder my joints started to wear out.

-I ate eggs and beans for breakfast and dinner so I figured that would cover my bases.
-If I had to guess, I would bet I was only eating somewhere between 50–70 grams of protein a day as a 185 pound man with a huge training load.
-If I were coaching someone with that profile today, I would tell them to eat at least 140 grams of protein – preferably more.
+I ate eggs and beans for breakfast and dinner, so I figured I was covered.
+If I had to guess, I was eating somewhere between 50-70 grams of protein a day as a 185-pound man with a huge training load.
+If I were coaching that person today, I would tell him to eat at least 140 grams – preferably more.

 When the injuries started piling up, my mileage plummeted.
 I didn’t have any other dietary tools, so I ballooned back up to 220+.
 Panicked after watching my hard work unravel, I knew I had to do something.
-A friend of mine recommended a podcast, The Fat Burning Man, which in turn led me to Mark Sisson and the primal blueprint.
+A friend recommended a podcast, The Fat-Burning Man, which in turn led me to Mark Sisson and the Primal Blueprint.

 The Paleo Pivot

-That’s right folks, I went from being a vegetarian, eating almost nothing but carbs, to a full-on paleo/keto diet.
+That’s right: I went from vegetarian (eating almost nothing but carbs) to a full-on paleo/keto diet.
 Pretty much a 180.
 And you know what?
 It worked.
 I dropped back down to 200 pounds and started feeling better.
 I ate pounds of meat and giant salads.
-I also swapped out some of the mileage for kettlebell training and found that, despite being 15 pounds heavier than when I was full bore into endurance training, I was happier with how I looked and felt better because I had some muscle on my frame.
+I swapped some mileage for kettlebell training and found that, despite being 15 pounds heavier than at the peak of my endurance training, I was happier with how I looked and felt better because I had some muscle on my frame.

 This approach served me initially, but then I started gaining weight back – again.
-It happened slowly, but over a couple of years I gained 20 pounds.
-I was still lifting weights, so some of it was muscle, and I was still a far cry from 350.
+It happened slowly, but over a couple of years I added 20 pounds.
+I was still lifting, so some of it was muscle, and I was still a far cry from 350.
 But it was a slow creep that was worrying me, particularly because I didn’t understand how or why it was happening.
 I was only eating “clean” food.
 How could I still be struggling with my weight?

 The “Clean Food” Trap

-While food quality matters and building a diet on unprocessed natural foods is wise, the claim that “calories don’t matter” is fundamentally misguided.
+Food quality matters, and building a diet on unprocessed natural foods is wise.
+But the claim that “calories don’t matter” is fundamentally misguided.

 Being young and dumb, I fell hook, line, and sinker.
-Everything I ate was “clean,” but I would gorge myself on these foods and then wonder why I would still not be able to keep off those last 20 pounds.
-Even when I went full bore on intermittent fasting, priding myself on how small of an eating window I could stick to.
+Everything I ate was “clean,” but I would gorge myself on these foods and then wonder why I couldn’t keep off those last 20 pounds – even when I went full-bore on intermittent fasting, priding myself on how small of an eating window I could stick to.

-For the record, I eventually compressed my eating to daily 2 hour “feasts” (more accurately, binges), felt like crap everyday, but was propped up by stress hormones that created the promised mental clarity.
-Meanwhile, I wondered why my physique and my health deteriorated when I was so disciplined about eating clean foods once a day.
-In reality, I was pounding fatty meats, mixed nuts, kale drenched in bacon fat, and dark chocolate to the point of feeling like I was going to explode every night and then starving myself for most of the next day, every day.
+For the record, I eventually compressed my eating to daily two-hour “feasts” (more accurately, binges).
+I felt like crap everyday but was propped up by stress hormones that created the promised mental clarity.
+Meanwhile, I wondered why my physique and my health deteriorated when I was so “disciplined” about eating clean foods once a day.
+In reality, I was pounding fatty meats, mixed nuts, kale drenched in bacon fat, and dark chocolate to the point of explosion every night (and then starving myself for most of the next day, every day).

 The Social Cost of Diet Extremism